Symposium Chairs

 Scope

 These applications create new specific technical challenges.
-Considering the computation-intensive requirements of AI models, their real-time execution of battery-based edge devices, typically used on UASs, poses a significant challenge.
+Considering the computation-intensive requirements of AI models, their real-time execution of battery-based edge devices, typically used on UAS, poses a significant challenge.
 Security and privacy are other primary concerns, mainly when UAS are deployed through cloud-based environments.
 There are several other problems, including low-resolution aerial image processing, zero-shot classification of UAS-collected images, reinforcement learning-based control, and edge-based processing vs. cloud-based computation offloading, to name a few.

 Topics